MicrosoftDocs/Viva/WorkplaceAnalytics/Use/User-Roles.md

 # User roles in Workplace Analytics

-People who use Workplace Analytics should be granted the proper access to the various areas of the product.
-Whether they are administrators -- who set system defaults, privacy settings, and upload data, or data analysts -- who view data about workplace behavior and act on that knowledge in various ways -- users must be granted the correct levels of permissions.
-This topic describes the user roles, their responsibilities, and the levels of access they need.
+Users of Workplace Analytics need the proper level of access to areas of the product to be able to perform their required tasks.
+This topic describes the roles and responsibilities of users and the levels of access each role needs.

 ## Role descriptions and access levels